Research Infrastructure

 Hypothesis 4: Progressive Habit Formation

-Following Fogg's Tiny Habits methodology, behaviour should be established at minimal scale before increasing demands.
-The phase progression (Foundation 60s → Expanded 90s → Boost 120s+) hypothesises that users who build consistency with achievable micro-sessions will successfully graduate to longer durations aligned with the metabolic evidence base—rather than plateauing or abandoning the behaviour.
+Following Fogg's Tiny Habits methodology, behaviour should be established at achievable scale before increasing demands.
+The phase progression (Foundation 90s → Expanded 2–3m → Boost 3–5m) hypothesises that users who build consistency with brief sessions will successfully graduate to longer durations aligned with the metabolic evidence base—rather than plateauing or abandoning the behaviour.

 Duration Parameters